 This is another convenient app that you can use to take normal screenshots as well as scrolling screenshots.
 Not only can you take screenshots but also edit the image with the help of its tools and also add emojis if you like.
 The app offers several interesting and intriguing ways to take a screenshot.
 You can either use a floating button or shake your phone to take a screenshot.

 Screen Master does not require any root access.
 One of the many good qualities of the app is that the pictures are all in high quality.
 While using the Scrollshot feature, you can choose to save the entire webpage as a single picture.
 Once the screenshot has been captured, it can be edited in several ways using the extensive editing tools offered by Screen Master.
-Actions like crop, rotate, blur, magnify, add text, emojis, and even a custom background can be performed.
+Actions like crop, rotate, blur, magnify, add text, emojis, or animojis and even a custom background can be performed.
 You can also use this app to stitch various photos imported from the gallery.
 It is a free app but has in-app purchases and ads.

 We hope that you find this information helpful and you were able to capture scrolling screenshots on Android.
 Capturing a scrolling screenshot is a very useful feature as it saves a lot of time and effort.
 As a result, Google is making it mandatory for all Android mobile brands to include this feature.